consiglionazionaledellericerche/jscontact-tools/README.md

 3. create a `VCard2JSContactIdsProfile` object and assign the `idsProfileToUse` of `VCard2JSContactConfig` object property with it

-### RDAP Conversion Profile from jCard to JSContact
+### RDAP Conversion Profile from jCard to JSContact Card

 A pre-defined conversion profile to convert a jCard instance inside an RDAP response [RFC9083](https://datatracker.ietf.org/doc/rfc9083/) is available.
 The values of the map keys used in such profile are defined in [draft-ietf-regext-rdap-jscontact](https://datatracker.ietf.org/doc/draft-ietf-regext-rdap-jscontact/).